Aypac/Arduino-TR-064-SOAP-Library/README.md

  - Turn on and off connected Telephone answering machines
  - Get amount of power passing through connected smart plugs and take decisions on it
  - Turn smart plugs on or off
- - (Maybe read out and control smart thermostats)
+ - See more under examples and at the end of this README

 This library has been developed on an ESP8266 and tested on an ESP32 and with various hardware of [AVM FRITZ!OS](https://en.avm.de/).